-Budgeted cost: £ 12842
+Budgeted cost: £ 10256

-Activity Evidence that supports this approach Challenge number(s) addressed To read regularly with a reading volunteer /Beanstalk reading programme To embed use of reading based interventions to increase fluency in reading and reading for pleasure whilst interacting with a good role model regularly.
-2, 5 To offer pupils the opportunity to work with a counsellor to support them with emotions.
-Targeted support for individuals can support their well-being and mental health.
+Activity Evidence that supports this approach Challenge number(s) addressed To read regularly with a reading volunteer /Beanstalk reading programme (£650) To embed use of reading based interventions to increase fluency in reading and reading for pleasure whilst interacting with a good role model regularly.
+2, 5 To offer pupils the opportunity to work with a counsellor or The Dog Mentor to support them socially and emotionally. (£5400) Targeted support for individuals can support their well-being and mental health.
 5 Whole staff training on behaviour management approaches with the aim of further embedding our school values and further improving behaviour across school.
-Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5 To provide extracurricular opportunities for disadvantaged pupils Extra-curricular opportunities will provide new opportunities for pupils which will support their wellbeing.
+Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5 To provide extracurricular opportunities for disadvantaged pupils (Approximately £30 x 18=£540) Extra-curricular opportunities will provide new opportunities for pupils which will support their wellbeing.
 5 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 6 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
 Additionally, funding Breakfast Club places will encourage attendance and punctuality.
-Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+Proportion of office admin staff costs £2000 Breakfast Club places (£468 per child for a year x 2=£936) Contingency fund for acute issues. (£1000) E.g uniform Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.